Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Finite group schemes

 \subsection{Diagonalisable group schemes}

 If $M$ is a finitely generated abelian group, then the group algebra $k[M]$ carries a Hopf algebra structure, and the associated commutative group scheme is denoted $D(M):=\Spec k[M]$.
 By definition, such group schemes are called \emph{diagonalisable}.
 For example, we have $D(\ZZ)\cong\GG_m$ and $D(\C_n)\cong\bmu_n$.
-Quite generally, every diagonalisable group scheme can be embedded into $\GG_m^N$ for some $N\geq1$.
+Recall that every diagonalisable group scheme can be embedded into $\GG_m^N$ for some $N\geq1$.
 Moreover, $\bmu_n$ is \'etale over $k$ if and only if $p\nmid n$.